 - i.
-Education about bullying is covered in all year groups from 7-13 in an extensive PSHE program (See appendix 1) and in the RE Curriculum. - ii.
+Education about bullying is covered in all year groups from 7-13 in an extensive PSHE program (See Links in further sources of information section) and in the RE Curriculum. - ii.
 RE also raises explicit awareness and practice of the importance of inclusion and respect for all. - iii.
 All RE lessons are underpinned with the Gospel values and every opportunity is given to engage students, enabling them to explore and consider the negative impact of marginalisation and the importance of equality and inclusion, whether on a local, nation or international level.